crohn’s & chronic illness

 But you don't have to walk it alone.

-Support from someone who truly understands - from the inside.
+Support from someone who truly understands not from a textbook, but from lived experience.

 i know what it feels like when your body stops being yours